Kannix2005/python-selve/README.rst

     gat.devices()

-Will return a list of IveoDevices()
+Will return a list of devices.
+Those can be Iveo or Commeo devices.

-Each IveoDevice can be controlled by using the already defined commands: stop() moveUp() moveToIntermediatePosition1() and moveToIntermediatePosition2()
+Each device can be controlled by using the already defined commands: stop() moveUp() moveToIntermediatePosition1() and moveToIntermediatePosition2()

-The library also allows to send directly commands to the gateway without the need of using the IveoDevice abstraction just create the command and execute using the gateway:
+The library also allows to send directly commands to the gateway without the need of using the device abstraction just create the command and execute using the gateway:

 .. code-block:: python